This is a blog by Keith D. Foote, Writer Researcher for Dataversity. This blog was first published on the DM Radio Dataversity site.

 The first stage in a pipeline defines how, where, and what data is collected.
 The pipeline should then automate the processes used to extract the data, transform it, validate it, aggregate it and load it for further analysis.
 A data pipeline provides operational velocity by eliminating errors and correcting bottlenecks.
 A good data pipeline can handle multiple data streams simultaneously and has become an absolute necessity for many data-driven enterprises.

 DataOps teams leverage Application Performance Management (APM) tools to monitor the performance of apps written in specific languages (Java, Python, Ruby, .NET, PHP, node.js).
 As data moves through the application, three key metrics are collected:

 - Load (data flow per minute)

 - Latency (average response time)

-According to Babu, Unravel Provides an AI-powered DataOps/APM solution that is specifically designed for big data systems such as Spark, Kafka, NoSQL, Impala and Hadoop.
+According to Babu, Unravel Provides an AI-powered DataOps/APM solution that is specifically designed for the modern data stack such as Spark, Kafka, NoSQL, Impala and Hadoop.
 A spectrum of industries—such as financial, telecom, healthcare, and technology—use Unravel to optimize their data pipelines.
 It is known for improving the reliability of applications, the productivity of data operations teams, and reducing costs.
 Babu commented that: